mapr-demos/tensorflow/README.md

 # tensorflow

 This repo contains a script to build a fully functional TensorFlow environment on the MapR Sandbox and a Python code example using the ```tflearn``` interface to TensorFlow.
+The code is supplied as a learning example accompanying [this blog post](https://mapr.com/blog/tensorflow-on-mapr-tutorial-a-perfect-place-to-start/).

 ### Prerequisites